Demetrios Papademetriou, leading expert on migration, dies at 75 | eKathimerini.com

 Demetrios G. Papademetriou, a Greek-American scholar and activist on migration, died on Janury 26 in Washington DC.
 He was 75.

-Papademetriou was born in Patras in 1946 and went to the United States on a scholarship in 1964.
+Papademetriou was born in Patra in 1946 and went to the United States on a scholarship in 1964.

 Papademetriou was a co-founder of the Migration Policy Institute, a US-based think-tank described as advocating liberal migration policies.
 He was the institute’s first president, from 2001-14.
 Since 2008, he was the convenor of the institute’s Transatlantic Council on Migration, a body that brought together senior officials, businesspeople and scholars from the EU, the US, Canada and Australia to explore migration policy challenges and solutions.